Mu-Sigma/muHVT/README.md

 ### Hierarchical VQ using k-means

 The algorithm divides the dataset recursively into cells.
-The $k-means$ algorithm is used by setting $k$ to, say two, in order to divide the dataset into two subsets.
-These two subsets are further divided into two subsets by setting $k$ to two, resulting in a total of four subsets.
+The `k-means` algorithm is used by setting `k` to, say two, in order to divide the dataset into two subsets.
+These two subsets are further divided into two subsets by setting `k` to two, resulting in a total of four subsets.
 The recursion terminates when the cells either contain a single data point or a stop criterion is reached.
 In this case, the stop criterion is set to when the cell error exceeds the quantization threshold.

 The steps for this method are as follows :